konstantinosKokos/aethel/README.md

   * `aethel.mill.nets` - ditto for decomposition formulas, axiom links and proof nets, and conversion to and from natural deduction.
   * `aethel.mill.terms` - a rudimentary implementation of the term calculus.
-  * `aethel.mill.types` - a metacass-based implementation of logical formulas.
+  * `aethel.mill.types` - an implementation of logical formulas.
   * `aethel.mill.structures` - a handy abstraction over the antecedent structure of logical judgements.
   * `aethel.mill.serialization` - parsers and serializers for the above.
 * `aethel.alpino` contains utilities to interface with Alpino-style graphs